Christian Flor: Life

 Born in Neukirchen, Ostholstein, Flor came from a family of pastors spread throughout Schleswig-Holstein and was born as the son of the pastor Otto Flor and his wife Catharina.
 He probably received his musical education in Hamburg and Lübeck, studying with Heinrich Scheidemann and Franz Tunder.
 From 1652 he was organist at St. Marien in Rendsburg.
 In 1653 he married Margarethe Hudemann, the widow of his predecessor.
 Their daughter Catharina was baptised in Rendsburg on 24 October 1653.
 At the latest in 1654, he became organist at St. Lamberti in Lüneburg.
 After the death of his first wife he married Anna Dorothea Lange (1641–1685).
 From 1676 until his death, he was (as a predecessor of Georg Böhm) also organist at St. Johannis, the major church in Lüneburg.

 Flor was widely known as an organist and organ expert.
 He contributed significantly to Lüneburg becoming one of the most important North German music centres of the time.
 Like their father, his son Johann Georg (1679–1728) worked as organist at St. Lamberti in Lüneburg, and his son Gottfried Philipp (1682–1723) from 1707 was organist at St. Michaelis, Lüneburg.
 Flor composed a St. Matthew Passion in 1667, which is one of the first passion oratorios in music history.
 He included chorales in the Passion.
 In addition to his few surviving organ works and independent harpsichord compositions, Flor also created several collections of occasional music and liturgical vocal works.

 Flor died in Neukirchen near Eutin.

 Legacy

-Johann Sebastian Bach probably became acquainted with compositions by Flor during his stay as a student in Lüneburg and may have been influenced by them.
+Johann Sebastian Bach probably became acquainted with compositions by Flor during his stay as a student in Lüneburg and was likely influenced by them.
 According to other sources, Bach is said to have known Flor personally and to have appreciated his compositions.
 His reputation is also supported by the fact that both Johann Gottfried Walther (1732) and Johann Mattheson wrote about him in their music encyclopaedias.
 The latter described him in his 1740 Grundlage einer Ehrenpforte as "berühmten Lüneburgischen Organisten" (famous Lüneburg organist).